eslint/eslint/docs/developer-guide/contributing/pull-requests.md

 $ git push origin issue1234
 ```

 When updating the code, it's usually better to add additional commits to your branch rather than amending the original commit, because reviewers can easily tell which changes were made in response to a particular review.
-When we merge pull requests, we will squash all the commits from your branch into a single commit on the `master` branch.
+When we merge pull requests, we will squash all the commits from your branch into a single commit on the `main` branch.

 ### Rebasing